How We Calculate Performance

 The most common reason for a missing rating is the lack of quality data.
 Schools that were missing data for more than half of their measures were not given a rating.
 There are several reasons why a school may be missing data.

-• For MCA Proficiency, sample size thresholds excluded data for any schools with fewer than 60% of their students taking the MCA in 2022.
+• For MCA Proficiency, sample size thresholds excluded data for any schools with fewer than 40% of their eligible students taking the MCA in 2025

-• For MCA Progress, sample size thresholds excluded data for any schools with fewer than 50% of their students taking the MCA in either 2021 or 2022.
+• For MCA Progress, sample size thresholds excluded data for any schools with fewer than 40% of their eligible students taking the MCA in either 2024 or 2025.

-• For Composite ACT, sample size thresholds excluded data for any schools with fewer than 60% of their students taking the ACT in 2021.
+• For Composite ACT, sample size thresholds excluded data for any schools with fewer than 60% of their eligible students taking the ACT in 2024.

 • Independent schools have less publicly available data.
 While schools were given opportunities to share data, there are still limitations to what is available.